InstaRobot/CatalystOutlineView/README.md

 ### Manually

-Just add the `Sources` folder to your project.
+Just add the `Source` folder to your project.

 ### CocoaPods